NordicPlayground/nrf5_clients_for_nrf91_network_service/README.md

   * Client project: \nRF5_SDK_15.3.0\examples\nrf5-nrf91-network-clients\mqtt_client
   * nRF91 Configuration: CONFIG_MQTT_LIB, CONFIG_THIN_MQTT_SERVICE, CONFIG_THIN_SNTP_SERVICE

 Works with MQTT service.
 The same topic for publishing and subscribing is used to test message sending and receiving on nRF52 side.
 It is also possible to change QoS level by updating the code.
 The buttons on DK are defined as below:
   Button#1: connect to the Broker server
-  Button#2: disconnect from the Broker server Button#3: subscribe/unsubscribe a topic from the Broker Button#4: publish to the Broker
+  Button#2: disconnect from the Broker server
+  Button#3: subscribe/unsubscribe a topic from the Broker
+  Button#4: publish to the Broker

 * MQTT client and GPS client
   * Client project: \nRF5_SDK_15.3.0\examples\nrf5-nrf91-network-clients\mqtt_client_gps
   * nRF91 Configuration: CONFIG_MQTT_LIB, CONFIG_THIN_MQTT_SERVICE, CONFIG_THIN_GPS_SERVICE

 Works with MQTT and GPS services.
 The buttons on DK are defined as below:
   Button#1: connect to the Broker server
-  Button#2: disconnect from the Broker server Button#3: enable/disable GPS position acquisition Button#4: Get GPS enabled/disabled and active/idle status
+  Button#2: disconnect from the Broker server
+  Button#3: enable/disable GPS position acquisition
+  Button#4: Get GPS enabled/disabled and active/idle status

 * LwM2M client
   * Client project: \nRF5_SDK_15.3.0\examples\nrf5-nrf91-network-clients\lwm2m_client
   * nRF91 Configuration: CONFIG_LWM2M, CONFIG_THIN_LWM2M_SERVICE, CONFIG_THIN_SNTP_SERVICE

 Works with LwM2M service.
 The buttons on DK are defined as below:
   Button#1: connect/disconnect to the Bootstrap or the LwM2M server
   Button#2: can be used to test read/write integer/float/string, etc.
-  Button#3: toggle LED1 and, if Observe is set, notify the LwM2M server Button#4: toggle LED2 and, if Observe is set, notify the LwM2M server
+  Button#3: toggle LED1 and, if Observe is set, notify the LwM2M server
+  Button#4: toggle LED2 and, if Observe is set, notify the LwM2M server

 * TCP client
   * Client project: \nRF5_SDK_15.3.0\examples\nrf5-nrf91-network-clients\tcp_client
   * nRF91 Configuration: CONFIG_THIN_TCPIP_SERVICE, CONFIG_THIN_SNTP_SERVICE

 Works with TCP service.
 The buttons on DK are defined as below:
-  Button#1: connect to remote TCP server by hostname Button#2: connect to remote TCP server by IP address Button#3: disconnect from the remote server Button#4: send data to remote server
+  Button#1: connect to remote TCP server by hostname
+  Button#2: connect to remote TCP server by IP address
+  Button#3: disconnect from the remote server
+  Button#4: send data to remote server

 TCP Receive is sent after TCP Send is acknowledged.

-* AT command client and UDP client
+* UDP client
   * Client project: \nRF5_SDK_15.3.0\examples\nrf5-nrf91-network-clients\tcp_client
   * nRF91 Configuration: CONFIG_THIN_TCPIP_SERVICE, CONFIG_THIN_SNTP_SERVICE

 Works with UDP service.
 The buttons on DK are defined as below:
-  Button#1: send data to remote server by hostname Button#2: send data to remote server by IP address
+  Button#1: send data to remote server by hostname
+  Button#2: send data to remote server by IP address

 UDP ReceiveFrom is sent after UDP SendTo is acknowledged.